C2SM/c2sm.github.io/announcements/index.md

 published 09/11/2023
 {: .label .label-grey}

-We are pleased to announce our first Climate model and climate data workshop, which will take place on **Wednesday December 6th from 9:30 am to 3:00 pm**.
+We are pleased to announce our first Climate model and climate data workshop, which will take place on **Wednesday December 6th from 9:30 am to 3:00 pm** at Eawag in Dübendorf.

 The workshop will give an introduction to what a climate model is, how it works and is tailored to the impacts community.